Syrian war enters new phase but no end in sight

 But in a worrying development for the rebels, Shlas said there were reports of militiamen loyal to Iraqi Shi'ite Cleric Moqtada al-Sadr streaming into Syria to bolster Assad's forces.

-Their arrival would underline the increasingly regionalised nature of the war following Hezbollah's entry into the fray.
+Their arrival would underline the increasingly regionalized nature of the war following Hezbollah's entry into the fray.

 JIHAD